Dutch give up on EU deficit target for 2013

 He told reporters that he expected the cabinet to announce measures on Friday to cope with the deficit but it was not clear whether these would be steps for 2013 or 2014.
 In general economists say he has few options to cut spending or raise extra funds at short notice.

-The government is already executing a 16 billion euro ($21 billion) austerity programme over the 2013-2017 period and made reducing the budget deficit and reforming the economy a top priority when it took office in November.
+The government is already executing a 16-billion-euro austerity programme over the 2013-2017 period and made reducing the budget deficit and reforming the economy a top priority when it took office in November.

 The CPB said the 3 percent target would be exceeded by 2 billion euros this year and 3 billion euros next, hit by a 0.5 percent contraction in the economy this year before growing 1.0 percent in 2014.